Commencement is a weekend-long series of events celebrating students who are graduating.

 Degrees are conferred in groups by major, though no actual diplomas are issued at the main ceremony.
 Only the doctoral students will walk across the stage and be recognized by name at the main ceremony.
 Most undergraduates will receive their actual diploma and be recognized by name at their departmental ceremony on Sunday.
 Only graduate level business, education, and marine science majors will receive diplomas on Saturday at separate ceremonies.

-Entrances and Seating in Kaplan Arena
+Entrances and Seating in Kaplan Arena (rain plan)

 Helpful things to know about the main ceremony